 What is Nonprofit Debt Consolidation?

 You can start an online counseling session or call to speak with a certified credit counselor.
 During the session, counselors will look at your income and expenses and help you identify the root cause of your financial problems.
-They also help you build an affordable budget that gives you an opportunity to dedicate some funds to a savings program.
+They also help you build an affordable budget that allows you to dedicate funds to a savings program.

 - Counselors work with credit card companies to consolidate bills into one affordable monthly payment by reducing interest rates.